pagkly/Zed/Investopedia4/Going Public.md

 -   Explanation of management structure
 -   Disclosure of management compensation
 -   Disclosure of transactions between the company and management
--   Names of principal shareholders and their holdings in the company
+-   Names of [[Principal|principal]] shareholders and their [[Holdings|holdings]] in the company
 -   Audited financial statements
 -   Discussion on company operations and financial condition
--   Information on the intended use of offering proceeds
+-   Information on the intended use of [[Offering|offering]] proceeds
--   Discussion on the effect of dilution on existing shares
+-   Discussion on the effect of dilution on existing [[Shares|shares]]
 -   Breakdown of the company's dividend policy
 -   Description of the company's capitalization
 -   Description of the underwriting agreement

 ### 6\.
 Due Diligence

-The company's investment bank and accountants will examine the company's management, operations, financial condition, competitive position, performance, and business objectives and plan.
+The company's investment bank and accountants [[Will|will]] examine the company's management, operations, financial condition, competitive position, performance, and business objectives and plan.
 They also review the company's labor force, suppliers, customers, and industry.
 Often, the results of the due diligence investigation will necessitate changes to the prospectus.

 ### 7\.
 Preliminary Prospectus

-A [[preliminary prospectus]](https://www.investopedia.com/terms/p/preliminaryprospectus.asp) must be presented to the [[SEC]](https://www.investopedia.com/terms/s/sec.asp) and the relevant stock market regulators.
+A [[preliminary prospectus]](https://www.investopedia.com/terms/p/preliminaryprospectus.asp) must be presented to the [[SEC]](https://www.investopedia.com/terms/s/sec.asp) and the relevant [[Stock|stock]] market regulators.
 State securities commissions may also be required to sign off.
 The SEC usually comments on the prospectus, normally in the form of requirements for additional disclosure or explanation.

 ### 8\.
 Syndication

-After the preliminary prospectus has been filed with the SEC, the investment bank should assemble a "syndicate" of other investment banks, which will attempt to sell portions of the offering to investors.
+After the preliminary prospectus has been filed with the SEC, the investment bank should assemble a "syndicate" of other investment banks, which [[Will|will]] attempt to sell portions of the [[Offering|offering]] to investors.
 Assembly of the syndicate often generates useful information that helps to narrow the share price range.

 ### 9\.
 Roadshow